sammilucia/arch-gaming/README.md

 4. Install `gamemode` with `pacman -S gamemode`.
 5. Add `gamemoderun` to the beginning of your Steam game Launch Options.
 6. Create a new user group with `groupadd -r gamemode`.
-7. Add yourself to the group with `usermod -a <yourUserName> -G gamemode`
+7. Add yourself to the group with `usermod -a <yourUserName> -G gamemode`.
 8. Edit system security limits for users `nano /etc/security/limits.conf` to add the line:

 ```